armiiller/office-phone-up/README.md

 This project is intended to be a simple work phone for businesses.
 We use this at [PagerTree](https://pagertree.com) for our office telephone.
 It uses [Node.js](https://nodejs.org/), [Up](https://github.com/apex/up), [Twilio](https://www.twilio.com/), and [AWS](https://aws.amazon.com/).

+You can follow along with the [complete tutorial](https://medium.com/@armiiller/building-a-serverless-work-phone-9370e6c5e282).

 You'll need to make sure to add a up.json file, and it will look similar to [up.example.json](up.example.json).

 ## LICENSE